ChristophBellmann/TheRock_gfx1031/README.md

   minimal local patch set if submodules are missing.
 - Use `--no-clean --no-check-clean` only if you *know* the build dir is still coherent.

+If you’re new here, prefer the Stage‑1/Stage‑2 flow from:
+**“Recommended workflow for new users (gfx1031)”**.

 ### Typical workflows

 - reconfigure + build (clang + ninja):